Last Modified: October 15, 2020

 Neustar sees CCPA as an opportunity to reinforce trust in data-rich ecosystems by empowering consumers to understand and control how and why their PI is collected, used and shared.
-That is why Neustar is extending the CCPA rights of access, deletion and opting-out of sale to consumers across the nation.
+That is why Neustar has extended the CCPA rights of access, deletion and opting out of sale to consumers across the nation.

-As you may know, the CCPA includes provisions for the California Attorney General (the “AG”) to promulgate Regulations (“Regs”) to “...operationalize and provide clarity with regard to certain provisions and, specifically, to assist in the implementation of the CCPA.”
-While the AG has issued a draft of his proposed Regs and comments on those have been submitted by the public, they are not yet final and, accordingly, exactly what the final requirements are, and what the appropriate means are to fulfill those requirements, are still developing.
-Neustar will continue to monitor the status of the AG Regs along with data privacy legislation in consideration at the Federal and State level and will make the adjustments when and as needed to make sure that we continue to provide effective data privacy transparency and control to consumers and help our clients do the same with regard to the PI that they have entrusted to us.
+The CCPA included provisions for the California Attorney General (the "AG") to promulgate Regulations ("Regs") to "...operationalize and provide clarity with regard to certain provisions and, specifically, to assist in the implementation of the CCPA."
+Neustar has monitored the California AG’s Regs since the beginning, to guide our efforts to be compliant.
+Neustar will continue to monitor any changes to the CCPA along with other data privacy legislation in consideration at the Federal and State level and will make the adjustments when and as needed to make sure that we continue to provide effective data privacy transparency and control to consumers while helping our clients do the same with regard to the PI that they have entrusted to us.

-Regardless of the current unsettled state of the AG Regs, Neustar has taken action to comply with CCPA’s core rights and, where uncertainty is left by the lack of AG Regs, Neustar will interpret and implement the relevant provisions with the intent to maintain our position as a steward of consumer data making trusted connections between people and companies without sacrificing personal privacy.
-Some of the steps Neustar has taken are as follows:
+Throughout the AG Regs process, Neustar took action to comply with CCPA’s core rights and implemented the relevant provisions with the intent to maintain our position as a steward of consumer data making trusted connections between people and companies without sacrificing personal privacy.
+Now with the final AG Regs approved by the California OAL, Neustar has reviewed and determined any gaps and are implementing solutions to fill them.

 The tools Neustar provides to further Consumer’s access and control over their personal data, are based on whether the requestor is an individual consumer acting on his or her own behalf (or their verified agent) or a Neustar client acting on behalf of a business to who Neustar is a Service Provider.